 Scholarships and Financial Aid

 Both the Department of English and the Graduate College offer scholarships to new and current students.
-There are multiple scholarships available for MARC students from the English Department.
-These include:
+There are multiple scholarships available for MARC students through the

 - The Thomas L. Brasher Memorial Scholarship